 What is included in orthodontic treatment?

-Orthodontic treatment is a way to straighten or move your teeth, to improve the appearance of your teeth and their functioning.
+Orthodontic treatment, provided by an orthodontist in Charlotte, North Carolina, is a way to straighten or move your teeth, to improve the appearance of your teeth and their functioning.
 It can also help to care for the long-term health of the teeth, gums and jaw joints by distributing the pressure of biting over all the teeth.
 Orthodontics is a branch of dentistry that treats malocclusion, a dental condition in which the teeth are not properly positioned when the mouth is closed.
 Treats facial and mandibular irregularities.

 Improper alignment of teeth and jaw arches impairs consistent speech, chewing, and biting abilities.
 Orthodontic treatment in Pasadena is vital to oral health and comfort.
 Traditional braces consist of brackets that are attached to the teeth and cables that are threaded through the slots in the brackets.
 Some patients may also have metal bands that surround the back teeth.